Adroiti/docs-for-code-review-tools/PHP_CodeSniffer/WordPress.PHP.NoSilencedErrors.md

 ## Description

-Discourage the use of the PHP error silencing operator.
+Discourages the use of the PHP error silencing operator.

 This rule allows the error operator to be used with a select list of white-listed functions, as no amount of error checking can prevent